Man uses 'Megaformer' to lose nearly 40 pounds

-One Pennsylvania man has lost almost 40 pounds by committing to a new workout.
+One local man lost almost 40 pounds, by committing to a new workout.

-Kyle Koenig, 36, is working on his elevator lunge inside Sculpt Fitness Studio in South Philadelphia.
+36-year-old Kyle Koenig is working on his elevator lunge inside Sculpt Fitness Studio in South Philadelphia.

-He started the Megaformer workout seven months ago.
-He's dropped almost 40 pounds and his waist is whittling down.
+He started the Megaformer workout 7 months ago.
+He's dropped almost 40 pounds and his waist whittling down.

-SEE ALSO: Top 5 fitness trends to get you in shape in 2017

 The Megaformer is a system of a moving carriage with resistance using cables, handles and springs.